oopsla-p4spectec/artifact/README.md

 from DockerHub (recommended), building the Docker image from source, or installing from source on Ubuntu 22.04.

+For Docker, we have tested the artifact on MacOS/Apple Silicon, Windows/x64, and Ubuntu 22.04/x64.
+For source installation, we have tested the artifact on Ubuntu 22.04/x64.

 ## 2. Organization

 If installed via Docker, the root should contain the following directories: